 Throughout the apostolic narratives the followers of Yeshua are known as disciples.
 The English word "disciple" is defined as a pupil or an adherent of the doctrines of another; or a follower of the doctrines of a teacher or a school of thought.
 Thus, in simple terms a disciple is person devoted to learning from a teacher.
 This definition fits those who followed Yeshua, because they wanted to learn from him.
 Yet, those disciples discovered that Yeshua had great expectations of them and this article will explore those expectations.
 During the apostolic era Jewish disciples were given the name "Christian" (= "Messianic") (Acts 11:26), but this label did not become common for Yeshua followers until the second century.
 See my web article The First Christians.

 In the history of Christianity, and certainly in modern times, the name "Christian" has replaced "disciple" as a descriptor of one submitted to the Lordship of Yeshua.
 According to surveys the majority of Americans consider themselves to be Christian, even people who don't attend church regularly, but survey results would be much different if people were asked "Are you a disciple of Jesus?"
 The label "disciple" is simply not in vogue as a self-description.
 Evangelical churches do place emphasis on "discipleship" and many Christian resources are available on the subject.
 In churches "discipleship" generally means coaching a new believer in Christian doctrines and basic Christian practices, such as confession, repentance, Bible study, prayer, public worship, participation in the Lord's Supper, and financial giving.

 The apostle Paul likened those things normally associated today with discipleship as elementary things (Heb 6:1).
-They don't necessarily produce maturity as a follower of Yeshua.
-The landmark book Cost of Discipleship by Dietrich Bonhoeffer (1937) demonstrated how much such "elementary Christianity" falls short of biblical discipleship.
-Becoming a disciple is much more than being a believer or a church member.
+By themselves they don't necessarily produce maturity as a follower of Yeshua.
+The elementary things are but the prelude to discipleship.
 After reviewing the biblical and historical background of the disciple we will consider three aspects of discipleship as represented in the teaching of Yeshua and the lives of his apostles.

 ● The Call